Insights, Tips, and Tales

 Mulch placed too close to a home creates a perfect environment for earwigs.
 Damp soil and decaying material attract them.
 Basements and crawl spaces also provide the cool, dark setting they prefer.

-An increase in indoor earwig populations often occurs when outdoor numbers grow or when weather conditions change.
+An increase in indoor earwig populations often occurs when outdoor numbers grow or when weather conditions change, a pattern shared with other seasonal invaders like kudzu bugs that push indoors when the weather turns.
 These situations do not mean a home is dirty.
 They usually mean earwigs found an easy way inside.

 We help homeowners find entry points and seal them to keep earwigs out.